 Boys are more likely than girls to receive pocket money for doing chores, to earn money from working outside of school hours or in a family business, and from selling things they own, on average across OECD countries and economies; girls are slightly more likely than boys to receive money from occasional informal jobs and from gifts (Figure IV.5.8).
-Overall, these results suggest that boys are more likely than girls to be involved in regular work activities, and to receive money in exchange for work inside and outside the household, while girls in some countries and economies are more likely than boys to receive money without working, in the form of allowances or gifts.
+Overall, these results suggest that boys are more likely than girls to be involved in regular work activities, and to receive money in exchange for work inside and outside the household, while girls in some countries and economies are more likely than boys to receive money of gifts.
 These results might indicate that boys begin to seek ways of becoming more financially independent at an earlier age than girls.